ashleefv/ColDepSignalingImpact/README.md

 ### Scripts
 #### Main file
 * CellularSignaling.m
 This is the **main** file and it contains the function calls for each of the model components.
-Additionally it contains the parameters used for each part of the model.
+It contains the parameters used for each part of the model and all the plots for the intercellular singnaling paper.
+To update figures, refer to this file.

 #### Supporting function files
 The rest of the files below are function files that are called in the main file and are not meant to be run independently.